LinkUpStudioOld/template-repository/.github/PROCESS.md

 ### Milestone

-We are working with small milestones for one or two weeks or more.
+We are working with small milestones for one or two or more weeks.
 So, when you add issue you can choose the current milestone or create a new one.

 ## Workflow